o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/flexmatch/cpp-api.md

 ### `OnMatchError`

-When the matchmaking request is processed with error, the `Multiplayer::MatchmakingNotificationBus::Events::OnMatchError()` notification is broadcasted from the matchmaking ticket tracking system.
+When the matchmaking request is processed with error, the `Multiplayer::MatchmakingNotificationBus::Events::OnMatchError()` notification is broadcast from the matchmaking ticket tracking system.

 ```cpp
 bool OnMatchError()